Skip to Content

 Nyla Kërr, News Editor

-News Editor Nyla Kërr is spending her second year on the McIntosh Trail.
-Kërr has always been passionate about writing and has been honoring her craft for the past six years.
-She was a part of the first Trail staff to win a School Newspapers Online Distinguished Site award.
-Kërr has also received two academic awards for outstanding achievement in biology and English.
+News Editor, Kërr is spending her third year on the McIntosh Trail.
+Kërr has always been passionate about writing and has been honing her craft for the past seven years.
+In her first year on the Trail, she earned a Superior rating on two of her articles at the Georgia Scholastic Press Association.
+She was a member of the first Trail staff to win a School Newspapers Online (SNO) Distinguished Site award in the 2023-2024 school year.
+The Trail won its second SNO Distinguished Site award in the 2024-2025 school year.
+Kërr has also contributed to award-winning journalistic pieces such as the house editorial “The Possibility is Never Zero”, which won a Best of SNO and an All-Georgia at the 2025 Georgia Scholastic Press Association spring convention.
+Additionally, Kërr has been recognized for high honor roll and has received academic awards for outstanding achievement in biology, anatomy and English.
 She has also been awarded the President’s Award for Educational Excellence.
 When she is not buried deep in her classwork, Kërr enjoys spending time with her family, playing the guitar and doing calisthenics.

 Grace Lovejoy